Teaching & Research Assistants

 Pay

-Typical research and teaching assistantship packages range from $20,000 to $24,500 for nine months.
-Note that tuition expenses are included in our assistantship packages for doctoral students.
-Students normally receive departmental support for the summer through an assistantship or fellowship at a level comparable to the academic year rate, which would bring the support for the full calendar year to approximately $29,000–$31,000.
+Typical research and teaching assistantship packages are a minimum of $26,680 for nine months.
+Students normally receive departmental support for the summer through an assistantship or fellowship at a level comparable to the academic year rate, which brings the support for the full calendar year to a minimum of $35,573.
+Note that all tuition expenses are included in our assistantship packages for doctoral students.

 Reappointments

-Current fellows or GTAs must be reappointed each year.
+Current fellows or GAs must be reappointed each year.
 Reappointment is not automatic and depends upon a satisfactory teaching and academic record.
 PhD students may repeat courses for up to four years (or three years if the student came into the program with at least 18 transfer credits).
-GTAs may elect to pursue a TA position (without tuition benefit) after their GTA term ends.
+GAs may elect to pursue a salary-only GA position (without tuition benefit) after their GA term ends.